Skip to main content

 Satellite Internet - Backup & Rooftop Solution

 Starlink provides satellite internet to Washington, DC addresses with rooftop access or line-of-sight to the sky.
-With speeds ranging from 50-200 Mbps and improving performance with new Starship satellites, Starlink serves as a viable backup internet option for government agencies or temporary connectivity needs.
+With speeds ranging from 50-200 Mbps.
+Improving performance with new Starship satellites, Starlink serves as a viable backup internet option for government agencies or temporary connectivity needs.

 Plans: